I built an IBM Watson chatbot during the four weeks I spent with KnowNow Information. From scratch… Everything! Want to know how?

 Another IBM Service I used was the Language Translator.
 This enables translation from one language to another in real-time.
 I was very lucky to have Fatima and Tiziana in the office who both speak Italian fluently so we were all able to put the language translator to the test and see exactly how accurate it was.
 We were very surprised with its accuracy and its ability to understand tenses.
 This would be useful to deploy in a Chatbot that is available around the world.

 It was difficult to set up both the language translator and tone analyser at first but once setup It was very simple to use and manipulate.

 The final results…

 When I started four weeks ago, I had a very weak understanding of IBM’s Cloud Services.
-However, four weeks on I feel confident and I cannot wait to put everything I learnt into practice and continue creating cool chatbots and use IBM’s Cloud Functions.
+However, four weeks on I feel confident and I cannot wait to put everything I learned into practice and continue creating cool chatbots and use IBM’s Cloud Functions.
 I really enjoyed working with everyone and learning from people who are more experienced than I am.
 My favourite part of these four weeks was problem-solving.
 When things didn’t go the way I wanted I enjoyed working out effective, long-term solutions.

-Lastly, I would like to thank Chris, David and everyone else in the KnowNow team for helping me learn and understand more about IBM’s Cloud and the Watson chatbot.
+Lastly, I would like to thank Chris, David, and everyone else in the KnowNow team for helping me learn and understand more about IBM’s Cloud and the Watson chatbot.
 I can’t wait to come back soon and learn even more and expand my knowledge.

 – Solly Welch